 My bike is a Trek Domane 4.3 (the 2013 version), which at the time cost £1,800.
-The more recent Domane 4.3 retails at £1,500.
-Both of these versions of the Domane came/come with Shimano 105.
+It came with a full Shimano 105 groupset (5700 – model range number fans).

 So Which Is Better?
 (FIGHT!)

-million dollar £400 (or $600) question.
+million dollar £500 (or $700) question.

 Clearly if you want electronic shifting, then Ultegra is, for now, your only option.